What Is Emotional Intelligence and How to Develop It?

 It’s also important to celebrate successes, as reflecting on your achievements will evoke positive emotions and boost motivation.
 Setting small achievable goals allows you to celebrate more often, which keeps you and ultimately leads to big successes.

 Okay, we hope that gives you a good understanding of what emotional intelligence is and how you can improve it.
-Boosting emotional intelligence doesn’t happen overnight, but you can build it gradually if you follow some of the tips above.
+Boosting emotional intelligence doesn’t happen overnight, but with dedication and the right resources, such as Calmerry, you can build it gradually if you follow some of the tips above.

 If you’re looking to develop your emotional intelligence but would like some help, our online therapists are ready to offer their expertise.
 Working with a therapist and learning techniques like cognitive reframing can really speed up the learning process.